mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ***Nim***

-- Python-like but compiled, could also explore Lua if interested in embedded applications (or game development)
+- Python-like but compiled

 ***Kotlin***

-- Probably most popular language for Android development (see [Kotlin is now Google's preferred language for Android app development](https://techcrunch.com/2019/05/07/kotlin-is-now-googles-preferred-language-for-android-app-development)), compiles to JVM and JavaScript (could also explore JavaScript if more appropriate)
+- Probably most popular language for Android development (see [Kotlin is now Google's preferred language for Android app development](https://techcrunch.com/2019/05/07/kotlin-is-now-googles-preferred-language-for-android-app-development)), compiles to JVM and JavaScript (could also explore Lua if interested in embedded applications or game development)

 ***Go*** (backed by Google)

 - Memory safe C (if you don't like Rust, could also explore Dart)

-## <a name="3" class="anchor"></a> Mathematics
+## <a name="3" class="anchor"></a> [3.
+Mathematics](#3)

 In this section: [Basics](#3.1), [General topics](#3.2)